arvimal/cephy/README.md

 # cephy

-An Electron app to talk with a Ceph cluster via ReST
+This is Cephy, a GUI application that talks with your Ceph cluster.